apmiller108/beatbrain/PROJECT.md

                 ├── PlaylistsView.jsx
                 └── SettingsView.jsx

-9 directories, 26 files
+9 directories, 28 files
 ```

 ## Progress

 ### \<2025-08-01 Fri\> Proof of concept 1

-Used Claude to produce a hypinotic techno playlist.
+Used Claude to produce a hypnotic techno playlist.
 It was good.

 ### \<2025-08-08 Fri\> Proof of concept 2